 Mendocino Farms has been crushing it down in Southern California since 2005 with their elevated, innovative, and healthy menu.
 They focus mainly on salads and sandwiches, and they’ve seriously taken them to another level.
 Sometimes it can feel like “a salad is a salad” wherever you go.
 There may be small variations on the theme, but for the most part you know what you’re in for if you order one.
 But Mendocino Farms has found a way to make salad exciting again.
 Their attention to detail with the flavor AND texture combinations has left a lasting and delicious mark on me, so when I heard they were expanding into the Bay Area, I started getting insanely excited!

-They opened their first location in Campbell and slowly worked their way up the South Bay and Peninsula, opening new locations in San Jose, San Mateo, and most recently, San Francisco.
+They opened their first spot in Campbell and slowly worked their way up the South Bay and Peninsula, opening new locations in San Jose, San Mateo, and most recently, their Mendocino Farms San Francisco location!
 They currently have plans to open up even MORE locations in San Ramon, Palo Alto, and Sacramento, and we already know people are going to love them in every spot.

 We’re super excited to show you all some of our absolute favorite menu items from Mendocino Farms, so let’s just jump right in!